steavher/RivanAttacksExplore/SOC-IR.md

 * This queue is used for advanced analysis of incidents that require threat hunting or forensic investigation beyond standard incident response.
 * Escalation Settings (SLA Behavior)
-* Escalation rules were configured to allow sufficient time for deep analysis:
+* Escalation rules were configured to enforce timely incident handling:

-* First Response Time: 60 minutes
+* First Response Time: 15 minutes

-Ensures acknowledgment of escalated high-complexity incidents.
+Ensures that alerts are acknowledged quickly after ticket creation.

-* Update Time: 60 minutes
+* Update Time: 15 minutes

-Requires periodic updates while forensic analysis is ongoing.
+Requires analysts to provide status updates while the ticket is being investigated.

-* Solution Time: 240 minutes
+* Solution Time: 60 minutes

-Defines the expected time to complete analysis or escalate to Tier 4 if system-level action is required.
+Defines the expected time to resolve or escalate the ticket to the next SOC tier.

 * Then click Save